 Looking for a suitable web host is integral in building an online presence for your business.
 After all, a web host can provide you with a reliable server to ensure that your website can deliver a great user experience.
 Not to mention that this can also affect your search engine optimization efforts.
+A professional like Robert K Bratt DLA Piper can also provide some invaluable insight into how your business can undergo digital transformation.

 So, before you take out your wallet and pay for a web host subscription, here are some rookie web hosting mistakes that you should be aware of: